 Q: I just realized the deadline was today for the Rocket Grant proposals.
 Is there any flexibility in the deadline?

 A: No, all your application materials must be submitted by the published deadline.
-The online application system at www.callforentry.org will not accept any material after 11.59 PM on March 23, 2015.
+The online application system at www.callforentry.org will not accept any material after 11.59 PM on March 21, 2016.
 You are advised to prepare your materials well ahead of the deadline to avoid any surprises.
-Materials can be submitted early.
+Materials can be submitted early, and we encourage you to do this!

 Q: Will a postmark on my printed materials work sample be accepted?

-Q: Would you be able to confirm having received my supplementary written work sample materials?
+Q: Would you be able to confirm having received my supplementary printed work sample materials?

 A: No, we are sorry but due to the volume of applications, we cannot check this for you at the time of submission.
 Consider using recorded delivery if you are concerned about this.